A great tarp, though a little on the minimalist side.

 The side that tapers to a point provides adequate coverage as long as there is no wind blowing towards the hammock from that side.
 The narrow taper really does leave a large area right on the coverage edge.
 I could feel some light spray on several occasions from wind driven rain, especially at the head and foot end of the hammock.

 I would definitely call this a one-season tarp, or a 1.5 season tarp maybe...a big maybe on three seasons.
-Perfectly fine for a minimalist summer setup, but can very easily get marginal if you're going to be in the storm seasons, and for me the stormy weather typically reserves itself for spring, fall, and winter.
+It's perfectly fine for a minimalist summer setup, but can very easily get marginal if you're going to be in the storm seasons, and for me the stormy weather typically reserves itself for spring, fall, and winter.

 If I were to take this tarp on a lengthy trip in anything other than the summer season I would probably bring along a lightweight hammock sock also.